schoenenberg/unixtime/README.md

 ## Features

 - Printing the current UNIX timestamp in seconds, milliseconds or nanoseconds
-- Reverse conversion of UNIX timestamp to human readbale format
+- Reverse conversion of UNIX timestamp to human readable format (RFC 2822, RFC 3339)

 As it's using `chrono` as date and time library this should also work on Windows and other systems not having the `date` command.